On today’s date in 1902, Canada’s Post Office Department (now Canada Post) issued a seven-cent stamp (Scott #81) featuring Queen Victoria.

 In 1897-98, a series of eight definitive stamps were issued.
 These stamps’ designs depict a contemporary portrait of Queen Victoria with maple leafs in each of the corners.

-Between 1898 and 1902, the recently issued definitive stamps were re-designed; the maple leafs in the lower corners were replaced by tablets featuring the denomination numerals, and two new denominations—one of which was Scott #81—were added.
-The other denomination added was 20 cents (SC #84).
+Between 1898 and 1902, the aforementioned definitive stamps were re-designed; the maple leafs in the lower corners were replaced by tablets featuring the denomination numerals, and two new denominations—one of which was the aforementioned Scott #81—were added.
+The other new denomination was 20 cents (SC #84).

 The seven-cent olive-yellow stamp was printed by American Bank Note Company in Ottawa.